SaraCorra/Corra_projects/README.md

 The optimization technique involves the mini-batch stochastic gradient method with Adam diagonal scaling, implemented in a Python function.
 The model's weights minimizing the loss function are used for testing the dataset, resulting in a final accuracy of 95.85%.

 Here's the direct link to access the [Colab Notebook](https://colab.research.google.com/drive/1TK-7WaA8z2IcNJuiF0ClE3FvFsqM4hsx#scrollTo=14fa7869).

+## Quantifying the Effect of Beta Blockers on Mortality: A Bayesian Hierarchical Meta-Analysis

+The research aims at applying Bayesian Hierarchical methodology for meta-analysis of 13 studies on short-term mortality in patients admitted to coronary units after myocardial infarctions, and treated with intravenious beta-blockers.

+Repository for final project in Bayesian Modelling course for Data Analytics for Business MSc course in Università Cattolica del Sacro Cuore (Milan, Italy).
+Project completed by Corrà Sara and Shaboian Goar.

+In the context of the project, reference is made to the following scientific paper: Yusuf, S., Peto, R., Lewis, J., Collins, R., & Sleight, P. (1985).
+Beta blockade during and after myocardial infarction: An overview of the randomized trials.
+Progress in Cardiovascular Disease.